 Cassie completed her Master of Science in 2017, was a research assistant in the SALTT laboratory, and has since moved to the Department of Agriculture and Water Resources in Canberra.

-Tormey completed her Master of Science in 2015 and is now a fisheries technician at The Pacific States Marine Fisheries Commission in the U.S.A. before moving back to Australia to start a PhD at the University of Tasmania.
+Tormey completed her Master of Science in 2015, became a fisheries technician at The Pacific States Marine Fisheries Commission in the U.S.A. before moving back to Australia to start a PhD at the University of Tasmania.